Red Sphinx Books

 6) Googleface

-“Pictures and portraits of great poets, painters and musicians of the 20th century found on the internet,
+“Pictures and portraits of great poets, painters and musicians of the 20th century in the manner of the internet,

 A5 spiral bound, 74 colour pages in archival inks, numbered/100, signed, 2006